-- 15-1 ACCESS TO FACTS The Personnel Board shall have access to all facts, figures, records and other information as necessary to administer this By-Law.
-Such information shall be furnished forthwith by a department head or appointing authority upon request by Personnel Board and in such form as the Board may require. - 15-2 DEPARTMENTAL APPROPRIATION Each department head or other person charged with the responsibility of administering and approving payrolls shall include in his/her departmental budget a Pay Adjustment Section to provide funds for the pay adjustments for the ensuing year according to the Personnel Compensation By-Law.
-If these funds are appropriate, all expenditures under the Pay Adjustent Section are to be made only in accordance with the Personnel Compensation By-Law. - 15-3 AVAILABLE APPROPRIATION It shall be the responsibility of the appropriate department head, department heads and/or elected official or officials, and not that of the Personnel Board, to determine whether there is a proper, legal and sufficient appropriation available with which to carry out any determination and /or authorization of the Personnel Board. - 15-4 NEPOTISM Unless the Personnel Board, following the recommendation of the department head, determines that the best interests of the Town shall be served, the following relatives of any elected official or other Town employee are disqualified from employment within the same department; son, daughter, spouse, parent, grandchild, grandparent, brother, sister, half-brother, half-sister or the spouses of any of them.
+- 15-1 ACCESS TO FACTS The Personnel Board Human Resources Board shall have access to all facts, figures, records and other information as necessary to administer this By-Law.
+Such information shall be furnished forthwith by a department head or appointing authority upon request by Personnel Board Human Resources Board and in such form as the Board may require. - 15-2 DEPARTMENTAL APPROPRIATION Each department head or other person charged with the responsibility of administering and approving payrolls shall include in his/her departmental budget a Pay Adjustment Section to provide funds for the pay adjustments for the ensuing year according to the Personnel Compensation By-Law.
+If these funds are appropriate, all expenditures under the Pay AdjustentAdjustment Section are to be made only in accordance with the Personnel Compensation By-Law. - 15-3 AVAILABLE APPROPRIATION It shall be the responsibility of the appropriate department head, department heads and/or elected official or officials, and not that of the Personnel BoardHuman Resources Board, to determine whether there is a proper, legal and sufficient appropriation available with which to carry out any determination and /or authorization of the Personnel BoardHuman Resources Board. - 15 4 NEPOTISM Unless the Personnel Board Human Resources Board, following the recommendation of the department head, determines that the best interests of the Town shall be served, the following relatives of any elected official or other Town employee are disqualified from employment within the same department; son, daughter, spouse, parent, grandchild, grandparent, brother, sister, half-brother, half-sister or the spouses of any of them.
 All relationships shall include those arising from adoption.
 This provision shall not apply to any Town personnel employed as of the date of its adoption. - 15-5 DUAL COMPENSATION No person employed by the Town shall hold more than one compensated position, except where the best interests of the Town would be served.
-In such instances, approval of the holding of two or more compensated Town positions shall be at the discretion of the Personnel Board, with the advance approval of the appointing authority and upon such conditions as the appointing authority may see fit to impose.

-This provision of the By-Law shall not apply to any Town employee who occupies two or more compensated positions as of the date of its adoption.

-15-6 RECORDS - The records of the Board shall be maintained as the Board may decide and direct and shall be available as required under the State Freedom of Information Act.
-Personnel and medical files or information relating to a specifically named individual where disclosure would constitute unwarranted invasion of personal privacy are exempt from public access.
+In such instances, approval of the holding of two or more compensated Town positions shall be at the discretion of the Personnel Board Human Resources Board, with the advance approval of the appointing authority and upon such conditions as the appointing authority may see fit to impose. - This provision of the By-Law shall not apply to any Town employee who occupies two or more compensated positions as of the date of its adoption. - 15-615-4 RECORDS The records of the Board shall be maintained as the Board may decide and direct and shall be available as required under the State Freedom of Massachusetts specifically named individual where disclosure would constitute unwarranted invasion of personal privacy are exempt from public access.